Sony A1 shows the ‘no compromise’ camera isn’t possible, but it comes pretty close

 But he also added: "In terms of low light capability, of course the Sony A7S III has amazing high ISO capability with those very large pixels.
 In terms of full-frame mode you may see a slightly better image coming out of the A7S III compared to the Alpha 1, but of course the Alpha 1 is still going to deliver a stunning image.
 It depends on the needs and uses of the shooter."

-In other words, while the margins of difference between specialist cameras and generalists like the Sony A1 are getting finer, there will still be compromises for some pro video shooters on the A1 compared to other models.
+In other words, while the margins of difference between specialist cameras and generalist hybrids like the Sony A1 are getting finer, there will still be compromises for some video shooters on the A1, compared to other models.

 Split on screens

-The potential compromises aren't just with technical factors like resolution or a lack of built-in ND filters either.
-Opinion remains fairly evenly split on smaller things, like which type of camera screen is best.
+The small compromises aren't just with technical factors like resolution or a lack of built-in ND filters either.
+Opinion remains fairly evenly split on other details, like which type of camera screen is best.

-The recent trend for hybrid cameras is fully-articulated screens that flip around to face the direction you're shooting, a setup that's generally considered the most flexible for video.
+The recent trend for hybrid cameras is fully-articulated screens that flip around to face the direction you're shooting.
 But many stills photographers prefer tilting displays, because these let you shoot from low angles with the screen in line with the lens (rather than off to the side, like on articulated screens).

 So what screen has the Sony A1 gone for?
 Unusually for an otherwise forward-thinking flagship camera, it's got a retro, tilting 1.44-million dot screen.
 And that's almost certainly because it's been mainly designed for stills photographers, like those who are hoping to shoot at this year's Olympics.